EFWob/RetroRadio/README.md

 ### Creating genre playlists
 A specific playlist can have any number of stations, as long as there is free flash left in the flash file system.
 Unlike the preset list, the station URLs are not entered direct, but are downloaded from the database above.
-For maintaining the genre playlist, you need to open the URL _http://RADIO-IP/genre.html.
+For maintaining the genre playlist, you need to open the URL http://RADIO-IP/genre.html.
 The first time you do so you should see the following.
 ![Web API for genre](pics/genre0.jpg?raw=true "Empty genre playlists")

 There are three main parts on that page:
-- on Top (currently empty) is the list of genres that are already loaded into the radio.
+- on top (currently empty) is the list of genres that are already loaded into the radio.
-- the center section (between two bar lines) allows transfer the genre lists from another radio to be transferred here.
+- the center section (between two bar lines) allows to transfer the genre lists from another radio to this radio.
-- the bottom section is the interface to the radio database.
+- the bottom section is the interface to the internet radio database.

 You first should start with the interface to the radio database.
 In the leftmost input, enter (part) of a genre tag name, e. g. "rock".
 Enter a minimum number of stations that should be returned for each list (if the number of stations is less than that number, that specific list is not returned).
 Can be left empty, try 20 for now.
 If you press "Apply Filter" (ignore the right input field for now) you should see the result of the database request after